Many of us think of comfort food, rich flavors and family meals during the wintry days of the Midwest.

 If you’re in the winter squash squadron, you’re in good company.
 This category of glorious gourds is something I look forward to each fall and winter.

 Butternut, acorn, pumpkin and spaghetti are my “go-to” squash choices, although I have been known to mix things up at the dinner table with delicata, kabocha, sweet dumpling and hubbard.

 Roast, soup, salad

 Make no mistake, this is one versatile vegetable.
-Use it for a creamy soup, satisfying salad, superstar breakfast or simple side dish.
+Use it for creamy soups, satisfying salads, superstar breakfasts or simple side dishes.
 I grew up enjoying all the squash that entered our kitchen, often adding a pat of butter and a pinch of brown sugar or a splash of pure maple syrup.

 It also has double your daily vitamin A needs, not to mention vitamins B6, C and E, as well as key minerals such as manganese, potassium (nearly 200 milligrams more than a banana) and magnesium.

 It may look funky, but this vegetable is quite simple: wash, cut and cook.